aniketkumar7/Linked_List_in_C/README.md

  # Implementation of Linked List in C Language

-This repository contains a C Program of implementation of Simple Linked List.
+This repository contains a source code of Implementation of Simple Linked List in C Language.